COLUMNColumn

 Address 101 Nguyễn Thái Học, Phường Minh An, Hội An, Quảng Nam

-3. Enjoy Hoi An Market!
+3. Enjoy Hoi An Market to the fullest!
 From Vietnamese cuisine and souvenirs to ao dai

 One of the pleasures of sightseeing in Hoi An is shopping at Hoi An Market.
-This lively market offers a wide variety of fresh seafood, vegetables, fruit, souvenirs, and more.
+This lively market offers a wide variety of goods, including fresh seafood, vegetables, fruits, and souvenirs.

-Hoi An Market is divided into various areas, including fresh seafood, colorful fruits and vegetables, traditional handicrafts, and a food court where you can enjoy local flavors.
+Hoi An Market is divided into various areas: fresh seafood, colorful vegetables and fruits, traditional handicrafts, and a food court where you can enjoy local flavors.

-In particular, the food court lets you savor a variety of Vietnamese dishes such as Hoi An specialties like cao lau and com ga.
+In particular, at the food court you can savor a variety of Vietnamese dishes such as cao lầu and cơm gà, specialties of Hoi An.

-One particularly popular area is the section that deals with textiles.
-Here, you can have an ao dai or suit tailored on the spot to fit your body.
+One particularly popular area is the section handling textiles.
+Here, you can have an áo dài or suit tailored on the spot to fit your body.

-Because you can receive it the same day, why not create your very own original item as a memento of your trip?
+Since you can pick it up the same day, why not create your very own original item as a memory of your trip?

-If you're looking for souvenirs, Hoi An Market is a must.
-There are many items you can only find here, such as handmade crafts and traditional Vietnamese clothing.
+If you’re looking for souvenirs, Hoi An Market is a must-visit.
+There are plenty of handmade crafts and traditional Vietnamese garments that you can only find here.

 Hoi An Market is one of the places you should definitely visit when sightseeing in Hoi An.
 Enjoy shopping and dining amid the lively atmosphere.